hyperhq/docs.hyper.sh-hyper/GettingStarted/generate_api_credential.md

 # Generate API Credential

-First of all, you need to generate your API credential:
+First of all, you need to generate the API credential:

 - Login the [console](https://console.hyper.sh/account/credential)
 - Click `Create New Credential`